adiabatic/king-kong/README.markdown

 ## Known Limitations

-- Ax and Exam are not included.
-- This keyboard layout isn’t designed to create ligatures.
-Use, make, or wait for a font that does that all by itself.
+- This keyboard layout isn’t designed to create pre-ligated code points.
+Use a font that does that.
-- [ZWJ][] and [ZWNJ][] are not included.
-- .Llan and .Loch are missing from the Windows version.
+- .Ax, .Exam, .Llan and .Loch are missing from the Windows version.

 ## Bugs